Admission Frequently Asked Questions

 May I come and take classes to see if TCU is right for me?

 Please!
 We encourage guests to come and will work with you to make your visit to TCU as productive as possible.
 Our class schedule will vary due to productions, guest artists and other events.
 It is necessary to schedule your visit with us well in advance.
+Most technique classes will be available for observation and we will always include a tour of our facilities.
+If you wish to take class with our current majors please know that space is limited and we might not be able to accommodate your request.

 I would like to take classes but cannot get to TCU before my audition.
 May I take a class the day before my audition?

 We frequently receive requests to take classes the day prior to the audition.
 While we would like to see everyone before their audition, it is not feasible to accommodate all of these requests.
 We extend a limited number of invitations to take classes the day prior to most auditions.
-These invitations are based upon many factors such as the student’s distance from TCU, prior opportunities to take classes and pre-audition materials.
+These invitations are based upon many factors such as the student’s distance from TCU, prior opportunities to visit and pre-audition materials.
 To increase the odds of being included in this pre-audition program we recommend submitting video materials or examples well in advance of the audition.

 What performing opportunities are available to students?